vasekric/regrinder/README.md

   - *Must* contain an `index.js` that returns route definition
   - **Optional:** assets, components, containers, redux modules, nested child routes
   - Additional child routes can be nested within `routes` directory in a fractal hierarchy

-**Note:** This structure is designed to provide a flexible foundation for module bundling and dynamic loading. **Using a fractal structure is optional, smaller apps might benefit from a flat routes directory**, which is totally cool!
-Webpack creates split points based on static analysis of `require` during compilation; the recursive hierarchy folder structure is simply for organizational purposes.

 Webpack
 -------